One of the criteria for hiring a foreign domestic helper is that you need to buy maid insurance. Here’s how to choose the best one for your needs.

 Moreover, the coverage for permanent disability is also tied to a scale.
 The reimbursement depends on the severity of the disability, which can range from the loss of a hand to total body paralysis.

 With most maid insurance policies priced reasonably, it’s worth getting one which you feel best meets your needs.
-If you buy the insurance with certain credit cards, you may also get to enjoy special rates.
+And if you buy the policy with certain credit cards, you may also get to enjoy special rates.

 What is a required security bond for foreign domestic helpers?

 Unless your domestic helper is a Malaysian, an employer is required to get a bond for every foreign helper hired.
-This security bond is a binding pledge to pay the government a stipulated sum should the law or the conditions governing the employment of a helper is breached.
+This security bond is a binding pledge to pay the government a stipulated sum should the law or conditions governing the employment of a helper be breached.

 For instance, every employer is responsible for the repatriation of the domestic helper to her home country once her contract ends.
 A security deposit (bond) of $5,000 is to be paid to the Work Permit Department of the Ministry of Manpower (MOM) before she arrives in Singapore.